-Shana Meyerson, Founder of mini yogis, received her training and certification at Next Generation Yoga for Kids in New York City.
-She teaches yoga to children ages two to 20, privately, and at schools, camps, and other activity centers around Los Angeles County, as well as teaching power yoga to adults.
+Shana Meyerson, Founder of mini yogis, teaches yoga to children ages two to 20, privately, and at schools, camps, and other activity centers around Los Angeles County, as well as teaching power yoga to adults.
 Her daily yoga practice is the cornerstone of her life and a gift she hopes to share with as many people as possible.
-You can visit her website http://www.miniyogis.com, or email her firstname.lastname@example.org.
+You can visit her website https://www.miniyogis.com, or email her email@example.com.

 At what age can a child begin to practice yoga?
 What is the cost and how much equipment do they need?

 Children can begin their yoga practice at any age… literally!
 Infants can be guided through a gentle, facilitated routine and, in fact, will often naturally assume certain yoga poses (the aptly named “happy baby” pose, is a perfect example).
 As children grow and their facilities for independent thought and movement mature, their yoga routines can become more complex and comprehensive.
 As a general (but certainly not steadfast) rule of thumb, Mommy/Daddy and Me classes are great for children under five years old, and children five and older are able to practice without mom or dad.
 Depending on a child’s individual development, parents can decide the most appropriate class.
 In most studios, children’s classes run about 30 minutes to an hour and cost between $10 and $20.
 The most “equipment” a child would have to bring to class is a yoga mat, though most studios provide those as well.

 Why is the practice of yoga important for kids to learn?